vertical graphic vertical graphic

 or paid versions if you have paid for a licence).
 Install your antivirus and spyware applications and turn

-modem.
+broadband modem.

 Stuff you don’t want